Personal document order

 Email results are sent as attachments to your specified email address.
-You should consider the size of these attachments before requesting to receive results via email, as there may be limits on the size or content of emails.
+You should consider the size of these attachments before requesting to receive results via email.

 What is a secondary delivery method?

-You may need the secondary delivery method for documents that are more than 50 pages, when the primary delivery method is email.
+You need the secondary delivery method for documents that are more than 50 pages, when the primary delivery method is ‘Email’.